Emranhossain27/Cyber-Range-Threat-Hunts/Virtual Machine Compromise/AZUKI-SL Compromise.md

 ---

-## 2.20 Lateral Movement Tool Used
+## 2.20 Question: Identify the remote access tool used for lateral movement?

 Tool: `mstsc.exe`